pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 ## Channel memberships

+Memberships are channels associated with a user (UUID).
+Does not include subscriptions.

 ### Get channel memberships

-Returns a list of channel memberships for a user (not subscriptions).

 #### Method(s)